Social skills in autism improve with biomedical treatment:

+Social skills in autism are caused by methylation impairments and damage to the G proteins in the cell membrane.
 As the puzzle of the medical aspects of autism unfold, it is becoming more and more apparent that there is altered visual processing involved significantly impacting delayed social development in autism.

 The first step to being social is being able to process the visual information of the people you are interacting with.
 Our combined clinical experience reveals that the core medical issues are linked to changes in the cell membrane (potentially by the cell danger response or immunoexcitotoxicity) and, in particular, the G proteins.
 Dr. Meg Megson published an article about G proteins and her use of the cis form of vitamin A in cod liver oil used to repair them.